-The African, Caribbean and Pacific (ACP) Group of states, the European Union (EU), the World Bank and the Global Facility for Disaster Reduction and Recovery (GFDRR) are committed to pushing for the effective integration of Disaster Risk Management (DRM) into the global development agenda, and to cementing the strong links among DRM, poverty reduction, and climate change adaptation.
+The African, Caribbean and Pacific (ACP) Group of States, the European Union (EU), the World Bank and the Global Facility for Disaster Reduction and Recovery (GFDRR) remain committed to pushing for the effective integration of Disaster Risk Management (DRM) into the global development agenda, and to cementing the strong links among DRM, poverty reduction, and climate change adaptation.

 ACP countries are among the most vulnerable countries in the world.
-A close cooperation among the EU, the ACP Secretariat and the World Bank-GFDRR through the ACP-EU Natural Disaster Risk Reduction (NDRR) Program, ensures a coordinated approach to build climate and disaster resilience in the ACP countries – at regional, sub-regional, national and local levels.
+A close cooperation among the EU, the ACP Secretariat and the World Bank-GFDRR through the ACP-EU Natural Disaster Risk Reduction (NDRR) Program ensured a coordinated approach to build climate and disaster resilience in the ACP countries – at regional, sub-regional, national and local levels.

 For more information: www.acp.int